-This weekend, as part of my on going quest to bring order out of the entropy that has engulfed my office/dining table, I decided to just sit at the table and start weaving in the ends of any pieces that were within reach.
+This weekend, as part of my on going quest to bring order out of the chaos — and in the process thwart entropy — that has engulfed my office/dining table, I decided to just sit at the table and start weaving in the ends of any pieces that were within reach.

 While doing that, I got other things done, but by this morning I had gotten all of these done: